madisonshenn/news-multichannel-recommendation-system/README.md

             u2u[u][v] = w / math.sqrt(u_cnt[u] * u_cnt[v])
     return u2u
 ```
+## ItemCF and UserCF Recall
+**itemcf recall**
+Using collaborative filtering and embeddings, we have the article similarity matrix.
+Now apply itemCF recall: recommend items similar to user’s history.
+Association rules are used:
+Consider weight of order of historical vs similar articles
+Consider article creation time difference
+Consider content similarity weight (embedding).
+Note: embedding similarity does not cover all pairs, so special handling is needed.
+**userCF Recall**
+Based on user-based collaborative filtering: recommend items clicked by similar users.
+Association rules are added to weight recommended items based on relations between:
+Target user’s historical clicked articles
+Similar users’ historical clicked articles
+Weights are computed as the sum of: similarity, creation time difference, and relative position between the items.
 ## Embedding Recall with Faiss
 **Embedding Recall with Faiss**
 Used to retrieve similar items efficiently (u2i/i2i) at scale.
 Faiss supports exact/approximate search and compression (e.g., PQ).